How to remember dreams and improve dream recall

 Do you ever awaken in the middle of the night with a head full of dream memories?
 I do, and on those occasions I can remember more dreams with more detail than in the morning.
 Studies have found that “high dream recallers” have more periods of wakefulness during the night and are more sensitive to environmental stimuli while sleeping.
 They might hear a sound and wake up briefly, whereas “low dream recallers” are more likely to sleep through it.
 By waking up periodically you give yourself opportunities to encode dream memories in long-term storage.

 The more you practice remembering your dreams the better you get.
 It is commonly reported that people who consistently put effort into remembering their dreams remember more dreams with more detail.
 Your effort multiplies the benefit.
 In a short time you can go from remembering virtually nothing to remembering many dreams in vivid detail.
-Having plenty of details to analyze helps you piece together the meaning of your dreams.

 10. Clear your mind before going to sleep.